Generic Name: Tranylcypromine sulfate

 11. In patients undergoing elective surgery

-In general, the physician should bear in mind the possibility of a lowered margin of safety when Tranylcypromine sulfate tablets are administered in combination with potent drugs.
+In general, the physician should bear in mind the possibility of a lowered margin of safety when Tranylcypromine sulfate is administered in combination with potent drugs.

-- Excessive use of caffeine in any form should be avoided in patients receiving Tranylcypromine sulfate tablets.
+- Excessive use of caffeine in any form should be avoided in patients receiving Tranylcypromine sulfate.

 WARNINGS TO PHYSICIANS